Your membership has expired

 Or Just Say Goodbye to Chrome

 Google Chrome collects a lot of data about its users.
 That includes location information, search history, and details about your browsing.
-All of that information is linked to your identity and harnessed for third-party advertising.
+That information can be linked to your identity and harnessed for third-party advertising.

 But web browsers are pretty similar these days.
 You probably won’t notice major differences if you switch; you might even prefer a different browser.
-More private alternatives include Safari, Firefox, and DuckDuckGo’s Privacy Browser mobile app.
-All three promise to collect far less personal information, and they already block third-party cookies.
+More private alternatives include Safari, Firefox, and DuckDuckGo’s Privacy Browser.
+All three promise to collect far less personal information.

 Thomas Germain